Stephaniedroop/inferring-intention/README.md

 # Inferring epistemic intention in intuitive physics microworlds: Overview

 This page holds 32 videos.
-Supplementary materials are in links.
+See bottom of page for coding instructions for free text responses.

 Below are the 32 video stimuli: 16 with cursor trace and the same 16 without the cursor trace, numbered 1:32.